Why Hip-Hop Loves Conspiracy Theories

 “Still,” J-Zone said, “it gets to the point where it gets ridiculous.”

-“People I knew personally,” said Houston rap legend Bun B, were convinced that “the year 1995 was supposed to symbolise a major revolution in the world.
+“People I knew personally,” said Houston rap legend Bun B, were convinced that “the year 1995 was supposed to symbolize a major revolution in the world.
 That kind of talk came around again with Y2K.”
-And due to false death rumours, Bun joked, “hip-hop’s killed Too $hort probably eight times.”
+And due to false death rumors, Bun joked, “hip-hop’s killed Too $hort probably eight times.”

 Others have accused Bun B of being a member of the Illuminati.
 “I’m not in the Illuminati,” he laughed.
 “I had to have that conversation with Professor Griff.”
 (A onetime member of Public Enemy, Professor Griff is responsible for one of the most notorious hip-hop conspiracy theories, that “the Jews finance… experiments on AIDS with black people in South Africa.”)